|

 separate murder on a different occasion from the first.

 Regrettably, the Act probably made matters worse.
 (This has been shown to be true in secret Government papers released in 1995.
 The then Prime Minister commented to the Home Secretary that the law was unworkable and would inevitably lead to abolition).
 For instance, if you killed someone by hitting them on the head with a rock, you could not be executed but if you shot them, you could be.
 It also invented the idea of diminished responsibility where if you had a good enough lawyer you could get off with murder and be found guilty of manslaughter instead.
-This made the last few hangings even less defensible, and not surprisingly there was great pressure on the Government to end capital punishment.

 Successive governments had made executions and the decisions leading to them matters of complete secrecy, thus totally excluding the public.
 This has the tendency to make people wonder what the authorities have to hide and allows the Press to print any sensational story, however inaccurate, about condemned prisoners and their execution.
 The government can't of course challenge any story without having to say what really happened.
 One wonders if the public would have been much less concerned if they had been told the truth instead of lurid imaginary details by the papers.
 It also has the effect of focusing attention on the criminal rather than the crime.